Jodi Rell: Government spending

 Rell supported the state's constitutional spending cap resisting pressure from groups favoring expanded state government spending which would bypass the cap.
 As a result, in late June 2006 the state reported a $910 million surplus for the prior year and the state's Rainy Day Fund exceeded $1 billion in deposits for the first time.
 In 2007 she shocked many of her supporters by proposing additional spending for education that would cause the state budget to significantly exceed the spending cap.
 Paying for the increased spending would require raising the state income tax.
 Republican legislators and a few Democrats, including (at least initially) House Speaker James Amann, as well as many others, were skeptical when Rell claimed her plan would reduce property taxes.
 And as public opinion polls showed steadfast opposition to an income tax hike, she changed her mind and withdrew her support for increased educational spending.
 Rell originally had the support of the Connecticut Education Association for her proposal, but they later switched to the Democratic plan favoring even higher state taxes and no limits on property tax increases.
-On May 9, 2007 Rell announced increased state revenues might make a tax hike unnecessary in 2007.
-On June 1, 2007 Rell vetoed a Democratic plan that increased the income tax.
+On May 9, 2007, Rell announced increased state revenues might make a tax hike unnecessary in 2007.
+On June 1, 2007, Rell vetoed a Democratic plan that increased the income tax.
 A compromise education plan passed both houses of the legislature in late June that did not increase the income tax, but raised the cigarette tax and did not limit property taxes.
 It nonetheless exceeded the state spending cap.

-In 2005, Rell signed into law a plan to revive the Connecticut estate tax.
-The tax applies to estates worth $2 million or more.
+In 2005, Rell agreed to a plan to revive the Connecticut estate tax, applying to estates worth $2 million or more.
 Critics said the tax would encourage wealthy citizens to leave and take their money with them.

 In 2005, Rell signed into law a campaign finance bill that banned contributions from lobbyists and would provide public financing for future campaigns.
 The law received support from Arizona Senator John McCain, who campaigned for Rell in Hartford on March 17, 2006.

 In June 2006, Rell intervened with New London city officials, proposing that homeowners displaced by the Kelo v.
 New London court decision be deeded property so they may retain homes in the neighborhood.
 A settlement was reached with the homeowners on June 30, 2006.

 In 2007, Rell clashed with Democratic lawmakers over state bonding issues.
-Explaining that she felt the Democratic proposal spent too much funds that the state cannot afford, she called on them to renegotiate a new package with less spending.
+Explaining that she felt the Democratic proposal spent too much money which the state could not afford, she called on them to renegotiate a new package with less spending.
 In October an agreement was reached that reduced the bond package by $400 million and the Governor signed it into law.

 In September 2010, Rell was one of seven governors to receive a grade of F in the Cato Institute's fiscal-policy report card.